Is it all gloom and doom for hedge funds returns (YTD)?Salvus Team

 Before looking into the investment strategy and the portfolio manager, the judging of any hedge fund should start with its credibility.
-This should translate into the jurisdiction where the investment fund is regulated jurisdiction as well as to which investors it is for.
-In this case, the hedge fund is regulated in Cyprus by CySEC, a jurisdiction that has been the fastest growing funds jurisdiction in Europe, under the pan-European regulatory framework and it for well informed and professional clients.
+This should translate into the jurisdiction where the investment fund is regulated as well as to which investors it is for.
+In this case, the hedge fund is regulated in Cyprus by CySEC, a jurisdiction that has been the fastest-growing funds jurisdiction in Europe, under the pan-European regulatory framework and it is for well informed and professional clients.

 Moving on, this is an emerging FX fund with an algorithmic trading strategy.
 This made its team of experienced portfolio managers able to take advantage of both directions the market may take, making the most of the volatility.
 Therefore, a second step, would be to understand the investment strategy employed and feel comfortable with the experience and the track record of the team involved.

 Additionally, this is an FX fund, dealing with the most liquid of asset classes, and could not have found itself in any sort of liquidity or price discovery issues (see Figure 3).
 A third step then would be to appreciate the fundamental characteristics of the underlying asset class.